How a Terrible Children’s Board Game is Directly Responsible For ‘The Empire Strikes Back’

-So when Kenner branched out into making board games for Star Wars as well, it was part of a strong push to get kids involved with more toys and games about Star Wars as a whole.
+When Kenner branched out into making board games for Star Wars as well, it was part of a strong push to get kids involved with more toys and games about Star Wars as a whole.
 And it worked.
-So much so that George Lucas was able to independently finance Empire Strikes Back and Return of the Jedi based on those sales of toys and games.
+So much so, that George Lucas was able to independently finance Empire Strikes Back and Return of the Jedi based on those sales of toys and games.

 Without those sales, Lucas would have had to get financing elsewhere.
 He’s even mentioned his distaste for how 20th Century Fox was trying to “undermine him” in the creative process.
 With some studio getting in the way, who knows how it may have turned out?
 We may have ended up with a totally different Empire Strikes Back.

 So next time you’re rewatching this iconic sequel, thank an incredibly simple and, frankly, not very good children’s board game.